PeterZhang888/LimitOrderBookSimulator/README.md

 one-second simulated interval it records event processing, the local exposure scan, risk synchronization, asset-moment and global-metric scans, and each agent phase.
-Rows are kept in memory and written only after the simulated session; no profiling collective or file write is inserted inside a window.
+Rows are kept in memory and written only after the simulated session.
 An OpenMP phase includes its useful work, scheduling and implicit end-of-loop barrier; it is not a barrier-only measurement.
 The reported MPI collective time likewise includes rank-arrival waiting and MPI progress, not just data movement.